What footwear should I choose?

 Many shoes are now available with Velcro fastenings, which can be done up and adjusted using only one hand.

-There are also a number of devices available to help you put on socks, tights/stockings and shoes.
+There are also a number of devices available to help people with putting on socks, tights/stockings and shoes.
 Useful leaflets on this and other subjects related to the feet and footwear are available from the

 Disabled Living Foundation or through your local occupational therapist.
-Wearing slippers around the house
+Struggling to find the right shoe?

-Many people prefer to wear slippers in the house.
-However, slippers aren’t a good idea for those who have to wear special insoles, and they may increase your risk of having a fall.
-The uppers of slippers are often soft, so they’re comfortable for hammer toes and prominent joints, but the soles may not have enough cushioning and grip.
+Many people prefer to wear slippers around the house.
+However, slippers aren't a good idea for those who have to wear special insoles.
+They also sometimes contribute to falls in the elderly.
+The uppers of slippers are often soft, so they're comfortable for hammer toes and prominent joints, but the soles may lack adequate cushioning and grip.

-Like outdoor shoes, slippers should fit properly and shouldn’t be too loose.
-You should avoid backless or high-heeled slippers.
+Like outdoor shoes, slippers should fit properly and shouldn't be too loose.
+Backless slippers and slippers with high heels really should be avoided.
 The features of the ideal slipper are generally the same as for the ideal shoe.

 Wearing safety footwear